Gilbert-Maldonado/Gilbert-Maldonado.github.io/_posts/2016-11-06-week-eleven.md

 5. What is their lifetime?

-These questions help understand what is really going on in the background.
+These questions help us understand what is really going on in the background.

 **What's in your way?**